Nidhi-Gahlawat/Responsive-Clock/README.md

-# Responsive Clock, Stopwatch and Timer.
-Three in one. ⌚ :alarm_clock: :stopwatch: :timer_clock:
+# :stopwatch: :timer_clock: Responsive Clock, Stopwatch and Timer.
+Three in one. ⌚:alarm_clock:

 ## Built with ⌨️
 * HTML5